Higher education is one of the world’s leading “exports”

 On the other side of the equation, the world’s leading “consumers” of higher education are China and India, both of whom see enormous benefit in sending hundreds of thousands of their students abroad to take advantage of educational opportunities and to bring that knowledge home.

-Chinese students, for example, make up 31 percent of all international students in the United States, according to a 2016 report by the International Trade Administration (ITA), while the share of students from India has also grown dramatically.
-In 2014, China sent 304,040 students to America, while India sent 132,888.
+Chinese students, for example, make up 33 percent of all international students in the United States, according to a 2019 report by the Institute of International Education (IIE), while the share of students from India has also grown dramatically.
+In 2018, China sent 369,548 students to America, while India sent 202,014.
 For both groups of students, the most popular fields of study are science, technology, engineering and math (STEM), followed by business and management.

 These well-paying students have been a boon for schools facing rising costs or cash-strapped by cuts in state education budgets.
 But even elite institutions find these students attractive.
 For example, according to the ITC, foreign students made up at least 15 percent of the students entering Boston University, Columbia University and the University of Pennsylvania during the 2011-2012 school year and at least 10 percent of students at such flagship state schools as the University of California-Berkeley.
 Many schools also actively recruit foreign students and even hire “brokers” to find students abroad.
 The ITC also reports that a growing number of public colleges and universities are forming state-wide consortia, such as “Study New Jersey” and “Study Wisconsin,” to host recruiting fairs and conferences for foreign students.